- Eight 22,000 BTU stainless steel tubular burners

-On the other hand, this is a well made grill.
+On the other hand, this is a well-made grill.
 It is designed to take punishment and if it is maintained, it will last many years.
-If you are looking for this kind of versatility and power, then the American Muscle Grill is an excellent choice.
+If you are looking for this kind of versatility and power, then the American Made Grill is an excellent choice.
 I strongly suggest you consider it.

 This grill is really big and it has a lot of burners.
 More than I like to see on a grill.
 There are just too many knobs to turn.
 If you are looking for this grill in a smaller size take a look at the American Made Grill 36-Inch.